asen/smg/docs/smg-config.md

 ### Pre-fetch command objects

-A $pre\_fetch defines an unique **id** and a **command** to execute, together with an optional **timeout** for the command (30 seconds by default) and an optional "parent" pre\_fetch id.
+A pre\_fetch defines an unique **id** and a **command** to execute, together with an optional **timeout** for the command (30 seconds by default) and an optional "parent" pre\_fetch id.

 If a **pass\_data** property is defined and is set to true the stdout of the command will be passed to all child commands as stdin.

 By default SMG will use the timestamp of the top-level pre-fetch for RRD updates.
 One can set the **ignorets** property to ignore the timstamp of the pre-fetch and use the first child timestamp which doesn't have that property.

 In addition pre\_fetch can have a **child\_conc** property (default 1 if not specified) which determines how many threads can execute this pre-fetch child pre-fetches (but not object commands which are always parallelized).

 One can also specify a **delay** expressed as a floating point value in seconds.
 This will cause the command (and it children) to be executed with a delay according to the specified number of seconds.
 If a negative delay is specified the command will be run with a random delay between 0 and (interval - abs(delay)) seconds.

 Pre fetch also supports **notify-fail** - to override alert recipients for failure and also **notify-disable**, **notify-backoff** etc. (check [monitoring config](#monitoring) for details).
 Here are two example pre_fetch definitions, one referencing the other as a parent:

 <blockquote>
 <pre>